Emad-H/Physical-Verification-using-SKY130/README.md

 ### Lab - Angle And Overlap Rule

 If we recall, Magic has a grid set up that is based on the manufacturing grid provided.
 The manufacturing grid for this process is 0.005um x 0.005um.
-Magic scales up the grid by a factor of 2, so the samllest box possible should be 0.01um by 0.01um.
+Magic scales up the grid by a factor of 2, so the smallest box possible should be 0.01um by 0.01um.
 To make the box any smaller, we can use `snap internal` then make the box to the size of the manufacturers grid.
 We could also scale down Magic's internal grid with `scalegrid 1 2`, but it is prohibited.

 Similarly, if we create a tringle that is an odd number width, and overlap it with another odd width triangle, magic will try to legalise the overlap vertex as follows.